-This traditional Italian meat sauce is made with crushed tomatoes, veal, ground beef, and tons of fresh flavor!
+This authentic bolognese sauce is a traditional Italian meat sauce is made with crushed tomatoes, veal, ground beef, and tons of fresh flavor!
 This sauce is perfect with any pasta!Jump to Recipe

 My favorite bolognese sauce recipe